centrica-engineering/muon/docs/component-guidance/inputter.md

 - Use just one radio button
 - Pre-select an option radio button or checkbox (let the user choose)
 - Use standard radio buttons horizontally adjacent to each other
-- Use checkboxes as lists
+- Use Checkboxes as Lists
-- Use checkboxes as radio buttons and vice versa
+- Use Checkboxes as Radio buttons and vice versa
-- Use helper text for error messaging
+- Use Helper text for error messaging
 - Use real data as placeholders
-- Use ```mask``` or ```separator`` on textarea, checkbox or radio button inputters
+- Use `mask` or `separator` on textarea, checkbox or radio button inputters
 - Start or end with a separator (by definition it needs to be between the separated items)
 - Change the tabbing order from the visual order in which inputs appear